FairwindsOps/pentagon/docs/networking.md

 # Networking
 This document is the source of knowledge for pentagon style network configuration.
-We create a base VPC with [Terraform VPC (TF-VPC)](https://github.com/reactiveops/terraform-vpc) that allocates capacity for AWS-based resources that a client needs to host, including `kubernetes`.
+We create a base VPC with [terraform-vpc](https://github.com/reactiveops/terraform-vpc) that allocates capacity for AWS-based resources that a client needs to host, including `kubernetes`.
 We then let `kops` work in the same VPC to carve out a dedicated space for itself so that `kubernetes` is self-contained and manageable.
-SPOF?

 ## Network overview diagram
 **TO COME**